-Use these helpful tips below to stay on track during your upcoming relocation to Bozeman, MT.
-Before you know it, you’ll be putting out the welcome mat and making yourself at home.
+Use these helpful tips below to stay on track during your upcoming relocation/move to Southwest Montana.
+Before you know it, you’ll be putting out the welcome mat and making yourself at home in Montana.

 Start a “move file” to keep track of estimates, receipts and other information.
 You may be able to deduct your move and lower your taxes, so check with the IRS to see what expenses can be deducted on your next tax return.